jacopoamidei/Supplementary-material-INLG-2019/README.md

 This repository contains the supplementary material for the papers:

-Jacopo Amidei, Paul Piwek and Alistair Willis, <em>The use of rating and Likert scales in Natural Language Generation  human evaluation tasks: A review and some recommendations.</em>
+Jacopo Amidei, Paul Piwek and Alistair Willis, <em>The use of rating and Likert scales in Natural Language Generation  human evaluation tasks: A review and some recommendations,</em>  To appear in, Proceedings of The 12th International Natural Language Generation Conference, Tokyo, Japan, October 29 - November 1, 2019.

-Jacopo Amidei, Paul Piwek and Alistair Willis, <em>Agreement is overrated: A plea for correlation to assess human evaluation reliability.</em>
+Jacopo Amidei, Paul Piwek and Alistair Willis, <em>Agreement is overrated: A plea for correlation to assess human evaluation reliability,</em> To appear in, Proceedings of The 12th International Natural Language Generation Conference, Tokyo, Japan, October 29 - November 1, 2019.

 Files description: